petterfreak/yeapp_documentation/examples.md

 - as you can see the first line, you can define "ng-class" property here to detect this is collapsible item
+- $state is a global variable that contains the current tree items of the route.
+So this example shows if the $state include the "ui" word add the 'opened' class to li tag
 - the collapse "a" html tag has a "collapse-menu" directive.
 It perform the collapse meachnism (open & close).
-- the child ul's first li has to be a "fold-header"
+- the child ul's first li has to be a "fold-header", this tag is a fixed layout helper for the sidebar. (same as the parent collapse item)

 ide kell egy snippet hogyan kell letrehozni egy sidebar itemet